MLA Citation Help

 In-text Citation

-When you present someone else's ideas in your research papers, you should insert citations within your text so that others will be able to understand how you reached your conclusions.
+You should insert citations within your text when you present someone else's ideas in your research papers.
+In-text citations allow your reader to understand how you reached your conclusions.

-Your citation will be inserted before the period at the end of a sentence in which you have presented information you gathered from one of your reference sources.
-For example, if you were using the APA style a citation may look like this: Sam was unable to convince his companion to eat green eggs and ham (Seuss 50).
+You will insert your in-text citation prior to the closing period where you’ve cited a source.
+For example, if you used the APA style, a citation may look like this: Sam could not convince his companion to eat green eggs and ham (Seuss 50).

 The following outlines some of the more common variations of in-text citation, but it does not list every possible variation.
 If you have any questions about a particular citation please see the MLA Handbook for Writers of Research Papers.
 This manual is kept at the Research & Access Desk in the Cornette Library.